 These include storms, cyclones, floods etc

-By their nature, the manufacture, storage, and
+By their nature, the manufacture, storage, and transport of

-corrosive, toxic, and they may react, often explosively.
+and they may react, often explosively.
 The impacts of chemical accidents can be

 deadly, for both human beings and the environment.

 Industrial/ Technological hazards

 A hazard originating from technological or industrial conditions,

 including accidents, dangerous procedures, infrastructure failures or specific

 human activities, that may cause loss of life, injury, illness or other health

 These include industrial pollution, nuclear radiation, toxic

 wastes, dam failures, transport accidents, factory explosions, fires, and

 Biological hazards, also known as biohazards, refer to biological substances that pose a threat to the

 health of living organisms, primarily that of humans.
 This can include medical

 affect human health.
 It can also include substances harmful to animals.

 Examples: anthrax, smallpox, plague, tularemia, brucellosis and botulinism

 toxin, bird flu.

 Definition and concept.

 Disaster management includes sum total of all activities,

-According to Kelly (1996),"Disaster
+According to Kelly (1996),"Disaster management" can be

-control over disaster and emergency situations and to provide a framework for helping those who are
+and emergency situations and to provide a framework for helping those who are

 at risk to avoid or recover from the impact of the disaster.

-Disaster management means managing resources and
+Disaster management means managing resources and various

-management can be defined as the organization and
+‘Disaster management can be defined as the organization and

 management of resources and responsibilities for dealing with all humanitarian

 order to lessen the impact of disasters.